 - September 2018: Oklahoma Women Impact STEM and Entrepreneurship Conference, OK-STEM, outstanding poster award winner Elizabeth Smith

-- August 2018 The College of Atmospheric and Geographic Sciences – the Dean’s Award for Outstanding Service: Tracy Reinke
+- August 2018: The College of Atmospheric and Geographic Sciences – the Dean’s Award for Outstanding Service to Tracy Reinke

-- July 2018 American Meteorological Society 2019 Editor’s Award for Weather Climate and Society: Kim Klockow-McClain
+- July 2018: American Meteorological Society 2019 Editor’s Award for Weather Climate and Society to Kim Klockow-McClain

-- June 2018 American Meteorological Society 29th Conference on Weather Analysis and Forecasting/25thConference on Numerical Weather Prediction Best Student Poster Presentation award for “Enhancing Storm-Scale 1-h Probabilistic Low-level Rotation Forecasts through Machine Learning:” Montgomery “Monte” Flora
+- June 2018: American Meteorological Society 29th Conference on Weather Analysis and Forecasting/25thConference on Numerical Weather Prediction Best Student Poster Presentation award for “Enhancing Storm-Scale 1-h Probabilistic Low-level Rotation Forecasts through Machine Learning” to Montgomery “Monte” Flora